- Get Involved!

 Opportunity to improve your application if reapplying:

-Participants who were not winners this year may have one or two months to prepare and send auxiliary materials that you would use during your lessons in Italy.
+Participants who were not winners this year may reapply.
+You have one or two months to prepare and send auxiliary materials that you would use during your lessons in Italy.
 Many unsuccessful applicants neglect to send a complete proposal.
 It is always wise to consult some previous winners to ascertain the best approach.

 Winners of the "An Astronomical Experience in Italy for an American Planetarium Operator” (since 1995) can be found at: